penguineer/comment2gh/README.md

 > Convert blog comments to GitHub PRs

+A small service running in a docker container that
+* receives blog comments from a HTTP form
+* (planned and optional) Checks them via reCaptcha
+* converts them into a format suitable for Jekyll
-A small docker container that takes comments from a blog, offers a check with reCaptcha and posts them as PR on a GitHub project.
+* posts them as Pull Request on GitHub

+This service is the bridge between visitor participation and static hosting.

 ## Background